aashoo17/android/gradle/Readme.md

 buildScript = gradle doesn't have capability to compile android app or kotlin/java code at base level
 so we need plugins that is described inside this block as well as from where they can be downloaded

-ext block = set up variables etc which can be used in anywhere such as project/modules
+ext (called as extra) block = set up variables etc which can be used in anywhere such as project/modules
 ```groovy
 ext {
     // The following are only a few examples of the types of properties you can define.